Brad Marchand: International play

-In 2025, Marchand was selected to represent Canada at the Four Nations Face-Off, a new round-robin competition organized by the NHL as a replacement for the annual All-Star Game.
+In 2025, Marchand was selected to represent Canada at the 4 Nations Face-Off, a new round-robin competition organized by the NHL as a replacement for the annual All-Star Game.
 In the first game against Sweden in Montreal on February 12, Marchand scored Canada's second goal in a 4–3 overtime victory.
-In the following game against the United States, Marchand would be designated an alternate captain of the team as Colorado Avalanche defenseman Cale Makar was ruled out of the fixture due to illness, though Canada would lose 3-1.
+In the following game against the United States, Marchand would be designated an alternate captain of the team as Colorado Avalanche defenceman Cale Makar was ruled out of the fixture due to illness, though Canada would lose 3-1.
 Makar would return and reclaim the alternate captaincy for the following game, a must-win match against Finland, during which Marchand would fail to register a point despite a 5-3 Canadian victory.
 As a result of the game, Canada would qualify for the final, a rematch against the United States at Marchand's home arena with the Bruins, TD Garden.
 Marchand would play a largely peripheral role during the match, playing on the fourth line, but generated a handful of excellent opportunities and was unlucky not to score.
 Canada would go on to win the game 3-2 in overtime, with Marchand playing a prominent role in the team's ensuing celebrations.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.
+During the games, Marchand was held out of two of the games, and had one assist in four games.
+Canada won the silver medal, losing to the United States in overtime.